rogue-goose/Shooting-tracker/README.md

 # Shooting-tracker
-App to help track range qualifications
+**App to help track range qualifications**

-Qualification Tracker V10
+## Qualification Tracker V15

-⚠️ Data & Privacy Notice
+### ⚠️ Data & Privacy Notice

-Offline & Private: This application does not sync to the cloud.
-All data is stored locally in your device's browser.
-To share data or move it to another device, you must use the "Export" or "Save Backup" features.
+*   **Offline & Private:** This application does not sync to a cloud server.
+All data is stored locally in your device's browser `localStorage`.
+*   **Data Persistence:** V15 features improved persistence logic; however, clearing your browser cache may delete your data.

-Install as an App: You can use this like a native app!
-Open this page in your mobile browser, tap the Share icon (iOS) or Menu icon (Android), and select "Add to Home Screen."
+*   **Install as an App:** Open this page in your mobile browser, tap the **Share** icon (iOS) or **Menu** icon (Android), and select **"Add to Home Screen"** to use it as a standalone app.

+---

 ## What it Is
-The Qualification Tracker is a lightweight, mobile-responsive web tool designed for range officers and leaders to manage shooting rosters in real-time.
-It replaces paper logs with a digital interface that provides instant statistics on shooter performance.
+The **Qualification Tracker** is a high-speed, mobile-responsive tool designed for Range OICs, NCOICs, and lane safeties.
+It allows for the management of complex shooting rosters with multiple qualification requirements (e.g., Day, Night, and CBRN) in one unified interface.

 ## Key Features
-Real-Time Dashboard: Instant visibility of Total, Qualified, Unqualified, and Pending shooters.

-Dynamic Thresholds: Change the "Qual Threshold" (e.g., 23) to instantly update the status of every soldier on the list.

-Mobile-First Design: Features a responsive layout that shifts from a table on desktops to "action cards" on mobile devices.

-Data Portability: * Export for Excel: Generates a .csv report for official filing.

-Backup & Sync: Save .json files to keep a hard copy of your data or move it to a different tablet or phone.
+*   **Detailed Analytics Breakout:** View pass/fail/pending counts for every specific qualification type individually, in addition to the overall "Fully Qualified" unit status.
+*   **Custom Qualification Types:** Dynamically add as many qualification events as needed.
+Set unique passing thresholds for each (e.g., 23 for Day, 5 for CBRN).
+*   **Persistent Configuration:** Your Range Location, Event Name, and Date are now saved to the device, ensuring the exported CSV filename remains consistent even after a page refresh.
+*   **Smart Form Clearing:** The roster entry form auto-clears all fields (including Rank, Unit, and Company) after each entry to prevent "ghost data" and accidental duplicate inputs.
+*   **Enhanced Mobile Scaling:** Features a "stacking" table design optimized for one-handed use on smartphones.

+---

 ## How it Works
-1. Set the Standard

-Enter the passing score in the Qual Threshold box.
-The application uses this number to automatically calculate if a soldier is "Qualified" or "Unqualified" the moment you enter a score.
+### 1. Range Setup & Naming
+Enter your **Range/Location** and **Event Type**.
+The app automatically generates a professional filename (e.g., `M4_Qual_Range_4_2026-05-03.csv`) for your exports.

+### 2. Define Qualification Standards
+Under **"Add Qualification Type,"** enter a label and a minimum passing score.
+*   *Example:* Label "Day", Threshold "23".
+*   Adding a type creates a new column across the entire roster and a new analytics card in the Breakout section.

-2. Build Your Roster
+### 3. Build Your Roster

-Input personnel via the Roster Entry section.
-The app includes a comprehensive rank dropdown covering Enlisted, Warrant Officer, and Officer ranks.
+Input personnel details.
+The "Add Soldier" button remains disabled until all required fields are filled.
+Upon clicking, the form resets and focuses back on the "First Name" field for rapid-fire data entry.

-3. Record & Track
+### 4. Record & Track

-Enter Scores: Type the score directly into the roster table.
+*   **Live Scoring:** Type scores directly into the table.
+The "Pass/Fail/Pending" status updates instantly.

-Live Updates: The status column and top banner stats update immediately.

-Management: Use the "Remove" button to delete individual entries or "Clear All Data" to reset for a new range day.
+*   **Fully Qualified Status:** A soldier only moves to "Fully Qualified" once they have passed **every** defined qualification type.
+*   **Detailed Breakouts:** Check the **Type Breakout** cards to see exactly how many shooters still need to cycle through specific lanes (e.g., how many shooters are "Open" for Night Fire).

-4. Backup & Sharing
+### 5. Backup & Reporting

-Save Backup: Creates a file containing all your settings and shooters.
+*   **Save Backup:** Download a `.json` file containing your entire setup and roster.

-Load Backup: Imports a previously saved roster.

-Export for Excel: Creates a spreadsheet-ready file for your final range report.
+*   **Load Backup:** Import data from another device or a previous day.
+*   **Export for Excel:** Generates a formatted `.csv` report including individual scores and pass/fail status strings for easy filing with S-3.

+---

-Pro-Tip for Range Officers: If you are using an iPhone or iPad, ensure you click "Save Backup File" before closing your browser to ensure no data is lost during session timeouts.
+**Pro-Tip for Range Officers:** When switching between multiple lanes or devices, use the **Save Backup File** frequently.
+If you are using an iOS device, this is the most reliable way to ensure data is preserved across long periods of inactivity.